• Skip to primary navigation

 Farmhouse Culture Kraut:

 One of the great features of this brand of sauerkraut is the fact that you have several flavors of kraut from which to choose.
-From the packaging, you can see that it says “Probiotics” so you know that this is a product that will give you the nutritional benefit you need.
+From the packaging, you can see that it says “Probiotics,” so you know that this is a product that will give you the nutritional benefits you need.

 Try their Classic Sauerkraut with caraway and Kimchi Spicy Wakame Ginger Organic.

-Farmhouse Culture also makes a delicious Ginger Beet Gut Shot and a line of Kraut Crisps which are chips packed full of probiotics, 1 billion to be exact.
+Farmhouse Culture also makes a delicious Ginger Beet Gut Shot and a line of Kraut Crisps, which are chips packed full of probiotics 1 billion.

 Farmhouse Culture Classic Caraway Kraut